GhettoGeek/sms-compose/README.md

 ```

 Replace "worker" with "web" above for a SMS Web deploy.

+To confirm the dpeloyment was success, you can text an address to
+GO VOTE (468683) and if you get a response back the SMS app is up and running.

 Don't forget to unset `DOCKER_HOST` and `DOCKER_CERT_PATH` when you
 finish (or close the terminal).